-U.S. Military BudgetUpdated: March 1, 2021
+U.S. Military BudgetUpdated: December 28, 2022

 Of the two biggest expenses incurred each year by the federal government, Social Security and defense spending are the largest.
-The U.S. military budget is set annually, and stretches across a wide range of fiscal responsibilities including funding for daily military operations, investing in infrastructure, research and development, establishing strategic partnerships, and much more.
+The U.S. military budget is set annually and stretches across a wide range of fiscal responsibilities, including funding for daily military operations, investing in infrastructure, research and development, establishing strategic partnerships, and much more.

 Establishing and passing the U.S. military budget has a specific set of procedures.
 How does it work?
 Let’s look at a real-world example.

 The Problem With Military Budgets

 The military budget is passed each year via the annual National Defense Authorization Act (NDAA) and covers funding across the whole of DoD operations.

 But the elephant in the room is sustainability.
 Multiple sources point out that DoD spending each year on maintenance and people runs toward roughly one-third of the entire defense budget.
 At least one source reports that it could rise to 100% by 2024.